grame-cncm/faustwasm/README.md

 ### Faust Wasm Instance <a name="wasm"></a>

-This level takes a WebAssembly module produced by the Faust compiler or a precompiled module loaded from a file, and builds an instance of this module with the proper Wasm memory layout, ready to run, but not yet connected to any audio node.
+This level takes a WebAssembly module produced by the Faust compiler or a precompiled module loaded from a file, and builds an instance of this module with the proper Wasm memory layout, ready to run.
 It is described in `FaustDspGenerator.ts`, `FaustWasmInstantiator.ts`, `FaustWebAudioDsp.ts` and `FaustDspInstance.ts` files.

 ### Faust Audio Nodes Instances and Offline Processor <a name="audio"></a>

 This level takes a Faust Wasm instance to build an audio node.
 [AudioWorklet](https://developer.mozilla.org/fr/docs/Web/API/AudioWorklet) and [ScriptProcessor](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) nodes are supported.
 It is described in `FaustAudioWorkletNode.ts` and `FaustAudioWorkletProcessor.ts` files.

 **Warning**: AudioWorklet is a recent technology and may not be supported by all the browsers.
 Check the [compatibility](https://developer.mozilla.org/fr/docs/Web/API/AudioWorklet) chart.